mansakrishna23/markdown-cv/index.md

 ## Teaching Experience
 **Learning Assistant Program, UCLA**<br>
+**_Anti-Racism Discussion (ARD) Facilitator_** <br>
+_Spring Quarter 2022_ <br>
+- Worked with teaching assistants and other ARD facilitators to provide space for UCLA undergraduate students to participate in anti-racism discourse.
+- Engaged students in regular discussion and reflection on topics related to systemic racism within our communities through proactive, small-group conversations.

 **_Learning Assistant for Python with Applications (PIC 16A)_** <br>
 _Winter Quarter 2022_ <br>
 - Worked with Professor Harlin Lee, teaching assistants, and other learning assistants to foster collaborative learning and discussion